 Transport Scotland is the national transport agency for Scotland and performs a crucial role in the movement of people, essential goods and services.
 Procurement underpins much of the delivery of our priorities, as well as having a notable impact on Transport Scotland's performance and success.

-Transport Scotland's first Procurement Strategy was published in December 2016 and was revised in 2018 and 2019 prior to this update, in line with requirements of sections 15 to 21 of the Procurement Reform (Scotland) Act 2014.
+Transport Scotland's Procurement Strategy is revised annually in line with requirements of sections 15 to 21 of the Procurement Reform (Scotland) Act 2014.